CornezPercell/osticket-prereqs/README.md

 <img src="https://github.com/CornezPercell/osticket-prereqs/blob/main/Screenshot%20(268).png" height="40%" width="40%">
 </p>
 <p>
 After setting up the VM copy or make note of the public ip address as it will be used to log into remote desktop.
-Search for remote desktop in your browser, on a windows computer you can find it by opening the windows button and searching "mstsc".
+Open desktop on your computer, on a windows computer you can find it by opening the windows button and searching "mstsc".
 Login using credentials created on Azure.
-Type or paste public ip address where it ask for computer, when it prompts for password, use the one created in Azure.
+Type or paste public ip address where it ask for computer, when it prompts for password, use the one created in Azure for the VM.
 </p>
 <br />